Mechanisms of ischemic brain injury. | Canada Hyperbarics Skip to main content

 What Researchers Did

-This review article discussed the hemodynamic and molecular mechanisms of ischemic brain damage and potential therapeutic strategies.
+This review article discussed the hemodynamic and molecular mechanisms of ischaemic brain damage and potential therapeutic strategies.

 What They Found

-Stroke is the third leading cause of death and the leading cause of long-term disability in the United States, with approximately 80% of all strokes being ischemic.
-The authors identified various mechanisms of ischemic brain damage and potential therapeutic strategies, including reperfusion, neuroprotection, neural plasticity, and stem cell transplantation.
-Effective treatment will likely involve a combination of modalities targeting different mechanisms at specific times after acute cerebral ischemia.
+Stroke is the third leading cause of death and the leading cause of long-term disability in the United States, with approximately 80% of all strokes being ischaemic.
+The authors identified various mechanisms of ischaemic brain damage and potential therapeutic strategies, including reperfusion, neuroprotection, neural plasticity, and stem cell transplantation.
+Effective treatment will likely involve a combination of modalities targeting different mechanisms at specific times after acute cerebral ischaemia.

 Canadian Relevance